CBD and Lupus: Latest Research, Benefits & Side Effects

 In contrast to symptomatic use, CBD products can be effective as a supportive treatment, treating the side effects of other drugs, thus promoting detoxification during remissions.
-Favorable effects can be achieved with lower doses of CBD.
+You can achieve favorable effects with lower doses of CBD.

 In predisposed people, emotional stress can be a potent inducer of lupus, and cannabis products have been long used in relieving stress.
-Neurophysiological effects of CBD could be useful in delaying the disease onset.
+Neurophysiological effects of CBD could help delay the disease onset.

-Furthermore, CBD oil could be used for its digestive stimulating properties.
+Furthermore, you could use CBD oil for its digestive stimulating properties.
 Healthy digestion not only helps lupus patients but also prolongs the quiet phase and lowers the autoimmune response.

-As for lupus and CBD, cannabidiol products can be used both to prevent and treat lupus symptoms.
-Nevertheless, due to the complex nature of lupus symptomatology, no universal recommendation can be made.
-Every case has its own calculation.
+However, due to the complex nature of lupus symptomatology, we can make no universal recommendation because every case has its own calculation.

-Lupus patients should always consider consulting their physician, or pharmacist, to professionally assess risks, benefits, and calculate the right dosage.
+Lupus patients should always consider consulting their physician or pharmacist to assess risks, benefits and calculate the correct dosage.

-Regarding the relationship between CBD and lupus, it is safe to say that we can expect to see more clinical data in upcoming years.
+Regarding the relationship between lupus and CBD, it is safe to say that we can expect to see more clinical data in upcoming years.

 Does CBD help lupus?

-CBD has many physiological effects that can be used for lupus symptom relief.
-It can also be used in flare-up prevention.
-Its anti-inflammatory and neuroprotective properties are useful in relieving pain, and other accompanying health problems.
+CBD has many physiological effects that can relieve lupus symptoms.
+For example, you can use it to prevent a flare-up.
+Moreover, its anti-inflammatory and neuroprotective properties help reduce pain and other accompanying health problems.

 Can CBD worsen lupus treatment?

 There is no evidence that CBD products can worsen lupus symptoms or onset lupus flare-ups.
-They are considered helpful, but not officially prescribed by doctors.
-Caution is recommended in people who take a lot of medications for lupus because of the possible CBD-drug interactions.
+They are considered helpful but not officially prescribed by doctors.
+In fact, people who take many medications for lupus need to be cautious because of the possible CBD-drug interactions.

 Can CBD help with autoimmune disease?

-CBD is helpful in reducing the hyperactivity of the immune system that is responsible for autoimmune disease development.
-There is clinical evidence that supports the benefits of CBD in treatments of rheumatoid arthritis, and fibromyalgia, which are considered autoimmune diseases.
+CBD helps reduce the hyperactivity of the immune system that is responsible for autoimmune disease development.
+There is clinical evidence that supports the benefits of CBD in treatments of rheumatoid arthritis and fibromyalgia, which are considered autoimmune diseases.